traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

    ```

 > [!IMPORTANT]
-> :pencil2: *Follow the steps below to promote customer-api to be managed by APIM*.
+> :pencil2: *Follow the steps below to promote the customer-api to be a managed by APIM*.

 ```bash
 kubectl apply -f module-3/manifests/customer-ingress-api.yaml